Chartability/POUR-CAF/README.md

 _This heuristic is based on standards_.

-Does not follow compliance standards.
+__Description__: Does not follow compliance standards.
 The DX must pass all relevant WCAG 2.1, Section 508, or equivalent requirements.
 (This is intended as an automatic failure until the DX can be fully evaluated.)

 __Cited standard__: [https://www.w3.org/TR/UNDERSTANDING-WCAG20/ensure-compat-parses.html](https://www.w3.org/TR/UNDERSTANDING-WCAG20/ensure-compat-parses.html)